 I record the sound of the projector and the slides, the sound forms an integral part of the video.

 Then I confronted my mother (who was 97 years old when I recorded her) with her past as I had filmed it through the images of my father.
-She hadn’t seen the photos since her death.
+She hadn’t seen the photos since his death.
 During 5 evenings, I film the way she fights to (re) absorb a maximum of her past.

 We see her interested, astonished, lost; she recognizes certain images and has forgotten others; she struggles not to fall asleep, falls asleep and wakes up again.
 My mom’s recording was done without sound.